mollie/WooCommerce/readme.txt

 * Fix - Order confirmation/Thank you page ([issue #206](https://github.com/mollie/WooCommerce/issues/206)):
     * Show pending payment message for open and pending payments, not just open
     * Show payment instructions and pending payment message in WooCommerce notice style, so shop-customers notice it better
-    * Make sure pending payment message is also shown for creditcard, PayPal, and Sofort payments
+    * Make sure pending payment message is also shown for creditcard, PayPal and Sofort payments
 * Fix - Redirect to checkout payment URL (retry payment) more often, also for failed payments

 = 3.0.2 - 07/05/2018 =